 To use Tableau Trusted Auth, each Username created on Metric Insights must have an identical Username in Tableau Server.
 For example, if you sign in with Username 'Mary Jane' in Metric Insights, then to be able to sign on to Tableau server you must also have the Username 'Mary Jane' in Tableau server.

-You only need to do this for versions of Tableau server 8.0 and prior.
 For Tableau server 8.1 and beyond, you can use the fully qualified domain name of the Metric Insights instance.

 For example, one way to find is from the following:

 root@demo:~# ifconfig eth0 Link encap:Ethernet HWaddr inet addr:10.146.246.13